 Construction of your home must start within 1 year of the settlement date.
-Completion of your home, including garage, driveway, fencing and retaining walls should occur within 2 years of settlement.
+Completion of your home, including garage, driveway, fencing and retaining walls • An Outbuilding is a structure not attached to the should occur within 2 years of settlement.